CogSciPrag/LLM-implications/00_overview.markdown

 #### 4. LLMs in education

-* test current LLMs' performance on tasks important for effective and safe employment in educational contexts, as described by Bommasani et al. (2021, p.
-67ff.).
+* Test current LLMs' performance on tasks important for effective and safe employment in educational contexts, as described by [Bommasani et al. (2021, p.
+67ff.)](https://arxiv.org/abs/2108.07258).
 These tasks include providing helpful feedback and instructions to students (in various subjects).
 * The goal of this project would be to test the applicability of current LLMs for educational purposes.
-A natural subject for this investigation is English or Maths.
+A natural subject for this investigation is English or Math.
 The proposal focuses on testing LLMs for purposes of L2 English learning.
 * More specifically, the goal is to test whether:
   1. LLM captures learner's mistakes (accuracy)
   2. LLM provides correct feedback, i.e., explains what is wrong and why(quality)